purijatin/njexl_wiki/07-Utility-Functions.md

 This is accessible in the anonymous method block.
 The standard variable "$" contains the thread object itself, while "_" has the thread id.

+### Tuning Code Snippets : clocking it

+Sometimes you need to find how much time a particular method or code snippet is taking.
+Fear not, there is this clock function who would cater to your need.

+    import 'java.lang.System.out' as out

+    def long_method(){
+       for ( i : [1:10000]){
+          x = 0 // just ensuring the code snippet runs }
+    }

+    /*
+     now i need to clock this method
+     The idea is it would pass the time in nanosec or an error if any as an array:
+    */
+    #(t,e) = clock{
+       long_method()
+    }()
+    out:println(t)

+The result this would be :

+    prompt$ njexl tmp.jxl
+    13742064

+### Waiting for Good Things to Happen : Until

+Many times we need to write this custom waiter, where the idea is to wait till a condition is satisfied.
+Of course we need to have a timeout, and of course we need a polling interval

+To make this work easy, we have *until*.
+The syntax is :

+    until [ { condition-body-of-function } ]
+           ( [ timeout-in-ms = 3000, [ polling-interval-in-ms = 100] ])

+As all the stuff are optional, to get a 3 sec wait, just use :

+     until() // this is cool
+     until (4000) // should be cool too !
+     until (4000, 300 ) // not cool : 300 is rejected

+But, now with the expression on :

+     i = 3
+     until { i = i - 1 ; i == 0 }( 1000, 200 ) // induce a bit of wait
+     // this returns true : the operation did not timeout

+     i = 100
+     until { i = i - 1 ; i == 0 }( 1000, 200 ) // induce a bit of wait
+     // this returns false : timeout happened

+Thus, the return values are *true* / *false* based on whether the condition met before timeout happened or not.
+That solves the problem of waiting in general.

 ## Using JSON